CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-2.md

     ![](../images/step-29.png)

 ### Task 3: Quick Start to the Workshop

+In this task, you will run a quick-start notebook to test model completion, create an AI agent, and generate a visual output using Azure AI Foundry.

 1. In the left **explorer** panel, click on the dropdown next to **1-introduction (1)** and select **3-quick_start.ipynb (2)** file.